Less pain, no bleeding,

 Benefits to Women

-Because it’s time for modern gynecology, Aspivix is developing a gentle gynecological cervical device that offers cervical engagement with less pain, no bleeding, no trauma.
+Because it’s time for modern gynecology, Aspivix is developing a gentle gynecological cervical device that is designed to offer an atrumatic engagement to the cervix with less pain and less bleeding.
 Meet Carevix.
 The Gentle one.

 Are you looking for a highly effective contraception option?